makr17/Model01-Firmware/README.md

 # Keyboardio Model 01 Firmware

-_The default firmware for the Keyboardio Model 01_
+_My fork of the default firmware for the Keyboardio Model 01_

+## Changes and Additions

+* Default keymap to dvorak
+* Turn off most of the LED effects (that I don't use)
+* Configure [OneShot](https://kaleidoscope.readthedocs.io/en/latest/plugins/OneShot.html) for all modifier keys and the function keys
+* Setup [LED-ActiveModColor](https://kaleidoscope.readthedocs.io/en/latest/plugins/LED-ActiveModColor.html) to highlight the active Mod/Function keys
+* Setup [TapDance](https://kaleidoscope.readthedocs.io/en/latest/plugins/TapDance.html) to provide curly and square braces on the main layer (using LED and Any keys).
+Move LED and Any to the Function layer.

+---

 <h3>This is a quick start guide for folks who are familiar with Arduino and prefer to use the command line.
 For everyone else: